- Can Do Descriptors

 Add buttons for

 ESLPortalPA is a portal for English as a Second Language (ESL) resources.
 This portal is maintained in partnership with the Pennsylvania Department of Education and is a single front door to online information for educators, pupil personnel staff and community service providers who work with English Language Learner students and their families.
 ESLPortalPA provides easy access to ESL resources and professional development training opportunities.
 Click on the following links to register for webinars which are free of charge.
-Contact Marjorie A. Evans, Coordinator of Data, Assessment and Federal Programs for details regarding funding for ESL conferences.
+Contact Adrienne Kashner, Coordinator of Federal Programs & Accountability for details regarding funding for ESL conferences.

 The WIDA 2012 ELD Standards represent the social, instructional, and academic language that students need to engage with peers, educators, and the curriculum in schools.